D Line (Los Angeles Metro): History

 The Hollywood branch (MOS-2B) began service in 1999.
 Initially, both branches were designated as part of the Red Line, but in 2006 trains traveling between Union Station and Wilshire/Western were rebranded to the Purple Line (changed to D Line in 2020) for greater clarity.

+In 2005, after advances in tunneling technology - specifically "earth pressure balance" boring machines - Waxman worked with Mayor Antonio Villaraigosa to convene an independent peer review panel of tunneling experts.
+The panel concluded in November 2005 that tunneling along Wilshire could be done safely.